cairo-book/cairo-book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 ## Re-exporting Names in Module Files

-When we bring a name into scope with the `pub use` keyword, the name available in the new scope can be imported as if it had been defined in that code’s scope.
+When we bring a name into scope with the `use` keyword, the name available in the new scope can be imported as if it had been defined in that code’s scope.
-This technique is called _re-exporting_ because we’re bringing an item into scope, but also making that item available for others to bring into their scope.
+This technique is called _re-exporting_ because we’re bringing an item into scope, but also making that item available for others to bring into their scope, with the `pub` keyword.

 For example, let's re-export the `add_to_waitlist` function in the restaurant example: